-If you have digital products to sell, like downloads, memberships or online courses, there are a lot of tools out there to choose from.
-Few are as easy-to-use and streamlined as Podia, though.
+If you have digital products like downloads, memberships or looking to sell online courses as a there are a lot of tools out there to choose from.
+Few are as easy-to-use and streamlined as the Podia platform, though.

 Let’s say you have a WordPress website.
 You wanted to start selling products from it, so you found an e-commerce plugin to fit your needs.
 As your audience base, product listings and website grew, though, you seemed to come upon more and more glitches that you weren’t tech-savvy enough to fix.
 When you face any issues with your e-commerce website, you run the risk of losing the trust of your customers and sales.